Aleksandar Sofronijević: Career

 At the age of 16, he participated in the youth competition for accordionists in Sokobanja, where he won the contest after a stunning performance.
 Two years later, at the age of 18 and playing on the same accordion, he won the contest again, but now in the senior competition, being the youngest one who achieved this honor.
 This great success gave him the idea to form his own orchestra and thus create a true vision of his musical career.

 Saša Popović believed in the success of Sofronijević and gave him and his orchestra the chance to be an integral part of numerous shows at Grand Production.
 The first TV show at Grand Production, where he showed his musical talent, was Narod Pita – a show where famous singers from Serbia performed live music.

 In 2015 Grand Production started a new talent show where Sofronijević together with his orchestra gained prominence.
 Nikad nije kasno (translation: It's never too late) is a competition of veteran singers (older than 40 years), who perform the greatest pop and folk music hits and thus have the opportunity to show themselves to an audience of millions of people.
 The candidates and invited famous artists, who are members of the jury, were all accompanied by Sofronijević and his orchestra until 2022, when the contract with the music show expired.
 During the show Aleksandar recorded more than 4000 songs and played them in a new special arrangement.

-He had his first live performance on a big concert in 2011, with Ana Bekuta in Belgrade.
-His orchestra did their best to make this concert to look very professional.
-This was the starting point for all of the big concerts that followed for Sofronijević and his orchestra.
-Among the stars that he accompanied at their concerts, it is worth to mention Željko Joksimović, Marija Šerifović, Lepa Brena, Šaban Šaulić, Zdravko Čolić and many other artists both in Serbia and in the region, as well as throughout Europe and the world.
+Sofronijević's first major performance was in Belgrade with Ana Bekuta.
+Following this, he has performed globally with Željko Joksimović, Marija Šerifović, Lepa Brena, Šaban Šaulić, Zdravko Čolić among other artists.

-Another interesting remark about Sofronijević is that he often produces soundtracks for movies and TV series.
-In the film Toma, which illustrates the life of the great folk music singer, Toma Zdravković, all soundtracks were live recorded by Sofronijević and his orchestra.
-Another example is the popular series Ubice moga oca, where he played for Šaban Šaulić the song Nemam više nikoga, composed by Aleksandra Kovač, and for Saša Matić the song Čujem da se ovih dana razvodiš, composed by Saša Milošević.
+Beyond live performances, Sofronijević produces soundtracks for movies and TV series.
+Sofronijević and his orchestra live recorded the soundtrack for the film Toma, which illustrates the life of folk music singer Toma Zdravković.
+He also played Nemam više nikoga, composed by Aleksandra Kovač, for the TV series Ubice moga oca, and for Saša Matić the song Čujem da se ovih dana razvodiš, composed by Saša Milošević.